A coaching client and I were on the phone discussing strategy for the upcoming California Bar Exam in July.

 - Performance test: 2/7 of written score, or about 14% of overall score

-Since you KNOW they will show up, you make sure you stabilize these few key areas and then coast on the rest, while letting everyone else cry about predictions.
+Since you KNOW these few concentrated areas will show up, you can make sure you stabilize these few key areas and then coast on the rest, while letting everyone else cry about predictions.

 The coaching client I mentioned in the beginning just needs to get the PR and PT down solid (and keep up the MBE), and he is home free.
 Imagine the relief from making this his last time.

 And you can do this, too!

 Here’s how to prepare for the California bar with the Tripod Approach: